What is Bone Broth?

 How to Make Bone Broth

-It’s all about the bones: beef, chicken, goose, turkey, even fish (haven’t personally tried this one).
+First start with great bones: beef, chicken, goose, turkey, even fish (haven’t personally tried this one).
 The higher quality animal the better broth you will get.
-You can even add chicken feet (again haven’t personally tried it but some people swear by this added ingredient).
+You can even add chicken feet.
+Again, haven’t personally tried it but some people swear by this ingredient.
 If you are a newbie or you are just really sick and you don’t have any bones on hand you can buy a rotisserie chicken.
 That’s right.
 Buy a pre-roasted chicken and get most of the meat off.
-It’s perfectly fine to leave some meat on, in fact, I prefer to do this as it adds flavor to the broth.
+It’s perfectly fine to leave some meat on, and in fact, I prefer to do this as it adds flavor to the broth.

 I like to make my bone broth in a crockpot for a few reasons.